 While it’s unclear whether Vivaloan performs a hard or soft credit pull, you’ll have to provide personally identifying information such as your Social Security number, driver’s license, bank account number, housing details as well as contact info, job and salary info, and the amount of money you’re requesting.
 Vivaloan may also look at your credit history and physical location.
 You should be aware that when you submit your information, you’re essentially consenting that Vivaloan can pass along all of this personal and financial info to its partner lenders and businesses to use for “business purposes,” which can cover a wide range of uses.

 If Vivaloan finds you a potential lender, the lender will tell you about the loan terms it may offer.
 Then you’ll need to review the offer and — if you want to proceed — submit a formal application with the lender for final approval.
-Note that a formal application with a lender is likely to result in a hard credit inquiry, which can affect your credit scores.
+Note that a formal application with a lender may result in a hard credit inquiry, which can affect your credit scores.
 And remember that the initial loan offer isn’t guaranteed.
 It could change once you formally apply.

 Variety of uses and long repayment terms